JustDNA/data-indexing-and-lookup/README.md

 ### Prerequisites (host machine need to have the following)
 - redis (used as the config store)
 - elasticsearch (used as search engine)
-- tesseract (used for text extraction from any kind of file)
+- tesseract (used for text extraction from image)
+- xpdf (used for text extraction from pdf)

 ### Adaptations made for local implementation:
 - Using redis instead of a an object store (for storing configs) like dynamodb or mongodb: easy to get started but interfaces are modularly defined to switch out to use any other object store